Mohammed-Sattar/KAIV-Productivity-Suite/README.md

 # pymiproxy - Python Micro Interceptor Proxy

+This is a Python 3 port of the original [PyMiProxy project](https://github.com/allfro/pymiproxy) by Nadeem Douba.
 A small and sweet man-in-the-middle proxy capable of doing HTTP and HTTP over SSL.

 ## Introduction